jshiv/turntable/docs/index.rst

-.. relpy documentation master file, created by sphinx-quickstart on Tue Sep  2 15:01:20 2014.
+... turntable documentation master file, created by sphinx-quickstart on Tue Sep  2 15:01:20 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-**relpy**: Tesla's data analysis toolkit for reliability engineering
+**turntable**: Bringing functional parallilism to DataFrames one Record at a time.
 =====================================================================